 When you are confident that your model doesn't have any obvious problems and is ready to be trained with the full dataset, you make a Python package containing the code you developed on the notebook and execute it on Cloud ML Engine.

 You use prepackaged code cloned from GitHub and transferred into your Cloud Datalab environment to accomplish this.
 You can explore the directory structure on GitHub.

 It is a good practice to test the code locally on your Cloud Datalab instance

-before submitting a training job to Cloud ML Engine.
-You can do this using the
+before submitting a training job to AI Platform.
+You can do this using

-second cell of the Training on Cloud ML Engine section in the notebook.
+the second cell of the Training on AI Platform section in the

-Because the prepackaged code is a Python package, you can run it just as you
+notebook.
+Because the prepackaged code is a Python package, you can run it just

-To train your model using Cloud ML Engine, you must submit a
+To train your model using AI Platform, you must submit a

 training job using the

 The checkpoint files and an exported model are stored in the Cloud Storage